 But talking about design is sometimes difficult for clients – they don’t know where to look for references, and they may not be able to articulate what they like.
-But this is where studios need to have the knowledge to guide them properly.
+But this is where creative studios need to have the knowledge to guide them properly.

-There is a lot to consider with design – it’s all about the relation to your audience.
+There is a lot to consider with design – it’s all about the relation to your target audience.
 In essence, the design will help show them how to feel, and what information is most important.

 An animated video for 20s aged entrepreneurs needs to look and feel quite different from a video for internal communication purposes.